-Pre-employment testing will occur after the applicant has been provided a conditional offer of employment.
+Pre-employment testing will occur after an applicant has been provided a conditional offer of employment.
 A pre-employment candidate must produce a verified negative drug test result prior to first performing a safety-sensitive duty.
-If the test is cancelled, the individual must re-take and successfully pass the test prior to being hired.
+If the test is cancelled, the individual must re-take and successfully pass the test prior to performing safety-sensitive duties.

-Employees who are being transferred or promoted from a non-safety-sensitive position to a safety-sensitive position will be required to undergo drug-testing.
-Employees who are currently employed in a safety-sensitive position seeking transfer or promotion to another safety-sensitive position will not be required to undergo further testing.
-Employees who have not performed a safety-sensitive function for 30 consecutive calendar days, and who have not been subject to random testing, shall undergo drug testing prior to returning to a safety sensitive position.
+Employees who are being transferred or promoted to a safety-sensitive position will be required to undergo drug testing.
+Employees who are currently employed in a safety-sensitive position seeking transfer or promotion to another safetysensitive position will not be required to undergo further testing.
+Employees who have not performed a safety-sensitive function for 90 consecutive calendar days, and who have not been subject to random testing, shall undergo testing prior to returning to a safety-sensitive position.
 Employees who have returned to work, but are performing duty in a non-safety-sensitive function (i.e. light duty) shall remain in the pool and subject to testing.
-Employees who have not performed in a safety-sensitive capacity for 30 consecutive days and are awaiting clearance after undergoing a return to work drug test, shall be assigned to a non-safety-sensitive function at their regular rate of compensation.
+Employees who have not performed in a safety-sensitive capacity for 90 consecutive days and are awaiting clearance after undergoing a return to work drug test, shall be assigned to a non-safetysensitive function at their regular rate of compensation.